 You take the sum of all the wattages, starting with the highest wattage.
 This gives you the total number of watts you need from a generator.

-If you purchase a generator that cannot produce the required amount of power, this will trigger the overload circuit breaker, and this will stop the generator from producing power.
+If you purchase a generator that cannot produce the required amount of power, this will trigger the overload circuit breaker and stop the generator from producing power.

 Therefore, you need to be very careful when choosing the right generator according to your power needs.